The peculiar statistical mechanics of Optimal Learning Machines: An ensemble of optimisation problems

 independently, for each $s$ and $t$.
-Therefore $s^*$ will depend on the realisation $v_{t|s}$ of the interaction with the environment.
+Therefore $s^*$ depends on the realisation $v_{t|s}$ of the interaction with the environment.
 For $\Delta\gg 1$ we expect the optimisation to depend weakly on the environment, and to be dominated by the term $u_s$.
-Therefore, $s^*$ will likely be one of the few states $s$ with values of $u_s$ close to the maximum $u_0=\max_s u_s$, i.e. the probability
+In this case, $s^*$ will likely be one of the few states $s$ with values of $u_s$ close to the maximum $u_0=\max_s u_s$, i.e. the probability